fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 0.602 =
+= 0.610 =
-Now includes options consistent with Twitter display options
+Now includes options consistent with Twitter display options and options to allow for different length URLs

 == Changelog ==
+= 0.610 =
+Starts to add options to allow for different length URLs

 = 0.602 =
 Fixes bug with Javascript